 This is the gateway to information about invasive species and the efforts to address them in Minnesota.
 It includes information about MISAC, rankings of invasive species threats to the state, how to identify and report invasive species sightings, informational products, invasive species regulations, contact information for programs and people who work on invasive species, as well as links to select species profiles, and links to other web sites about invasive species.

-Presented at the Awards Luncheon Plenary Session at the Upper Midwest Invasive Species Conference (UMISC) held in Duluth on October 21.
+Presented October 17th, 2016 at the Upper Midwest Invasive Species Conference (UMISC) held in La Crosse, Wisconsin.

 Carol Mortensen Invasive Species Management Award For Individual Achievement